sponnet/allowance/README.md

 # Allowance
-A small polymer demo app
+A small polymer demo app - presented at the Api Craftsmanship meetup.
+Please checkout the meetup page for future meetups:

 ## Getting started